|SSM Cardinal Glennon Children's Medical Center|

 Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

 In acute myeloid leukemia (AML), too many immature white blood cells (called myeloid blasts) are made.
 These leukemia cells are abnormal and cannot mature into normal white blood cells.
-This type of leukemia affects 20% of kids with this cancer of the blood cells.
+Of kids who have leukemia, 20% have AML.

-Thanks to advances in therapy and clinical trials, the outlook for kids with AML is promising.
+Thanks to advances in therapy and clinical trials, the outlook for kids with AML has improved.
 With treatment, most are cured.

 Risks include inherited genetic problems such as Down syndrome, neurofibromatosis type 1, Fanconi anemia, Noonan syndrome, and other inherited bone marrow failure syndromes (IBMFS).
-In addition, other non-inherited conditions such as preleukemia (also called myelodysplastic syndrome or MDS) and aplastic anemia can increase the risk of AML.
+Also, non-inherited conditions such as preleukemia (also called myelodysplastic syndrome, or MDS) and aplastic anemia can increase the risk of AML.

 Certain environmental factors can predispose a child to leukemia.
-For example, exposure to radiation (such as X-rays) prior to birth may trigger the disease in a developing fetus.
+For example, exposure to radiation (such as X-rays) before birth may trigger the disease in a developing fetus.

 Signs and Symptoms

-AML is called "acute" because it tends to worsen quickly if left untreated.
+AML is called "acute" because it tends to worsen quickly if it's not treated.
 Chronic blood cancers, like chronic myelogenous leukemia (CML), tend to progress more slowly.
 However, the symptoms of all types of leukemia are generally the same and include: